franceme/franceme.github.io/pages/groups.md

                     "TEXT-DESC":[
-                        "This group represents the interests of the graduate student body at Virginia Tech and assists within any meetings for the department.", "It also creates events to help enhance the graduate student climate such as fun activities and welcome back meetings.", "I have setup the GitHub Organization and the website to autobuild using GitHub Actions."
+                        "This group represents the interests of the graduate student body at Virginia Tech and assists within any meetings for the department.", "It also creates events to help enhance the graduate student climate such as fun activities and welcome back meetings.", "I have set up the GitHub Organization and the website to auto-build using GitHub Actions."
                     ]
                 },{
                     "NAME":"Order of The Engineer",